1170.09 PERFORMANCE STANDARDS.

 D. The inverts of all curb inlets, manholes, yard inlets, and other structures shall be formed and channelized to minimize the incidence of quiescent standing water where mosquitoes may breed.

 E. Headwalls shall be required at all storm sewer inlets or outlets to and from open channels or lakes.
+Designs where the open flow channel is steeper than or equal to one percent (1%) shall include a stone rip-wrap or other approved erosion control measure as approved by the City Engineer.

 (6) Water Resource Crossings.
 The following criteria shall be used to design structures that cross a water resource in the City of Garfield Heights:

 B. Bridges, open bottom arch or spans are the preferred crossing technique and shall be considered in the planning phase of the development.
 Bridges and open spans should be considered for all State Scenic Rivers, coldwater habitat, exceptional warmwater habitat, seasonal salmonid habitat streams, and Class III headwater streams.
-The footers or piers for these bridges and open spans shall not be constructed below the ordinary high water mark.
+The footers or piers for these bridges and open spans shall not be constructed below the ordinary high-water mark.

 E. The maximum slope allowable shall be a slope that produces a 10-fps velocity within the culvert barrel under design flow conditions.
 Erosion protection and/or energy dissipaters shall be required to properly control entrance and outlet velocities.